elelouch/gifter/README.md

 - Node 20.17.0

 ### Not (yet) implemented functionalities
-- The jwt secret was not placed outside the program
+- The jwt secret was not placed outside the program.
-- The admin functionalities are not implemented yet
+- The admin functionalities.
-- The users can't remove from their followers list another friend
+- The users can't remove from their followers list another friend.

 ### Usage
 On the /back folder.